Admit it. The title just called to you, right? It made you desperate to know what on earth I did on my snow day to be blog-worthy.

 Here's something I’ve never understood… why is it people rush out and buy those particular things?
 Are they planning on making a huge batch of French toast while stuck in their houses?

-Anyhow, we left school/work yesterday armed with our handy dandy phone list that would enable us to call our colleagues with the announcement school was closed. (to clarify: I am a teacher and had a list of people to call in the event of weather).
+Anyhow, we left school/work yesterday armed with our handy dandy phone list that would enable us to call our colleagues with the announcement school was closed.

 We waited and waited…